Numaticjoe/Numaticjoe/README.md

-Hi I like networking c# visual studio program writing and hardware I use Visual studio 2022 Community as my IDE.
+Hi I like to program and like retro computers and consoles.

 If you want to reach me please send an email to numaticjoemailbox@gmail.com